johndsalyer/Final-Project/README.md

 # Final-Project
 Code Louisville Final Project by John Salyer
 I created a web page with the idea of sending a positive message with a calming effect.
 I wanted to let people know that they are important.
 This is my first coding project.
+I used 2 media inquires to change the page layout for a more mobile friendly experience.

 -I have included a nav menu with javascript

 -I have also included accordion boxes with css and javascript